ermaitland/ga-project-4-frontend/README.md

 # Planning

 As I chose to do this project alone I had to plan in detail in order to make sure I didn’t waste time further down the line.
 I started by thinking about what website would be good to make, a mix between something I am interested in and something which would be challenging but achievable.
 Due to my past work I am fascinated by pharmaceuticals.
 I find the way they work in the body amazing and how most people don’t know enough about them (including me!).
 So I decided to make MediChecker, a user-friendly website where people can go to look up their medications and check any interactions or if the side effects they’re getting are normal.
 I think this is a good place to make clear I am not a pharmacist or a doctor, and therefore ALL the medications on the website have been completely made up by me to seed the database.

+## Firstly:

-I then made a flow diagram to see how everything was going to fit together, for this I used figma:
+I made a flow diagram to see how everything was going to fit together, for this I used figma:

 <img alt='figma plan' src='./ReadMe_assets/figma.png'>

 I had decided to make one central model, and have the users be able to add products and brands, with the products and brands feeding into each other.
 The legal category is a model of its own, mainly as there are only three legal categories of drugs, P (pharmacy), POM (prescription only medicines) and GSL (general sales list).
 So to ensure the final website would look uniform I added a model so people could choose the relevant option.
 I also made a request section.
 As only the ‘owner’ of a product can change the information, and let's face it - we all make mistakes, the requests are there to request a change on any of the medications you can see.
 This will go to the admin who is a superuser and so can make edits on everything.

+## Secondly:

-Next I did a wireframe of the frontend so I went in with a clear idea of what I was going to set out to produce by the end of one week.
+I did a wireframe of the frontend so I went in with a clear idea of what I was going to set out to produce by the end of one week.

 <img alt='frontEnd wire frame' src='./ReadMe_assets/mural.png'>